Scroll Top

 Transdermal products are preferred as the patient is at higher risk for VTE and cardiovascular disease due to their BMI.
 As obesity confers additional breast cancer risk, there may be a benefit to the use of a natural progesterone (micronized progesterone) over a synthetic progestin, based on observational data.
 These patients are also at higher risk for endometrial hyperplasia.
 To address this, you may need to prescribe higher doses of the progestogen.
 In addition, there is data suggesting that continuous EPT regimens may provide greater endometrial protection when compared with cyclic regimens with respect to uterine cancer risk.

 Your patient may have a family history of breast cancer, a personal history of dense breasts, painful breasts, or other breast concerns.
-In this group micronized progesterone may be preferable if using EPT or consider the use of MHT that does not require additional progestogen i.e. The TSEC (CEE/BZA) which is free of progestogen and does not increase breast density.
+In this group micronized progesterone may be preferable if using EPT or consider the use of MHT that does not require additional progestogen i.e. the TSEC (CEE/BZA) or the STEAR (Tibolone) which are more breast neutral.

 Estrogen or progestogen therapies do not generally improve libido.
 However, in users of oral estrogen, the first-pass effect in the liver stimulates the production of sex hormone-binding globulin (SHBG) which binds testosterone.
 This increases the levels of SHBG and reduces free testosterone levels.
 Transdermal hormone therapy avoids this effect and may be preferred when libido is an issue.